hayashilab/drone_sim/README.md

-DJI Mavic Air 2S drone with ROS integration
+ROS simulation and interface with DJI Mavic Air 2S (or others).

 ## Gazebo Simulation